 Web Development with Shopify Stores

-Shopify offers an amazing platform for both novice and experienced eCommerce owners, each with their own products, strategies, and reach.
+Shopify offers an amazing platform for both novice and experienced eCommerce owners, each with its own products, strategies, and reach.
 One might wonder what kind of needs your eCommerce store might require to take the next step in the various areas from SEO to Conversion and customer experience.
-The best place is to enquire with a Web Development company such as TheGenieLab that can perform an audit on your architecture, tools, and methods, which is compared to industry best practices of today.
+The best place is to enquire with a Web Development company such as TheGenieLab that can perform an audit on your online store architecture, tools, and methods, which is compared to industry best practices of today.
 A good full-stack developer fluent in various programming languages, knowledge of architectures, and frameworks like Node JS can get a report back to you on areas of improvement.

 Web Development breakdown

-There are various categories of skills applied at an eCommerce store.
+There are various categories of skills applied at an eCommerce platform.
 It is important to understand the role, as well as the key function it delivers to your overall marketing and operations to convert clients to be customers.
-Web Development follows a creative process between the vision of the stakeholder and the development team to reach certain goals that incorporate marketing, operations, financial reporting, logistics, and various additional aspects for a good user experience.
+Web Development (web applications) follows a creative process between the vision of the stakeholder and the development team to reach certain goals that incorporate marketing, operations, financial reporting, logistics, and various additional aspects for a good user experience.

-Front End Development: This role operates in the client-facing visuals, widgets, and dealing with all visual aspects from triggers, layouts, and color/formats.
-It is a crucial role in marketing, branding, and customer experience in your eCommerce store.
-Integrations with customer interactive tools, social media, and content for the consumption, process flow of your marketing funnel is crucial in its delivery.
+Front End Development: This role operates in the client-facing visuals (color palette, Brand), widgets, and dealing with all visual aspects from triggers, layouts, and color/formats.
+Website Design has a crucial role in digital marketing, branding, and the customer experience in your eCommerce store.
+Integrations with customer interactive tools, social media, and content for the consumption, process flow of your marketing funnel are crucial in its delivery.
 The following key areas are impacted by a Front End Developer: